Harmonic damper: Effects of removal

 This will depend on a number of factors from quality of engine materials used to engine balance to the type of crankshaft design the quality of engine tune and more.
 Engines have continually improved in nearly all aspects but most importantly in quality of materials used and their manufacture (also discussed in Engine design, materials & other factors above).
 These improvements range from forged crankshafts, pistons and rods to other rotational components.
 Engine balance has also improved significantly through more advanced balancing techniques and the higher quality engine components which make the balancing process easier.
-Many OE manufacturers have been achieving 0 gram balance across their production since the 1980's.
+Many OE manufacturers have been achieving 0 gram balance across their production since the 1980s.
 Crankshaft design is also a factor as cross plane crankshafts can be the most susceptible to internal harmonic damage.
 Flat plane crankshafts, I format and H format engines do not exhibit these issues but can reach extreme output and RPM levels where a harmonic damper may be necessary.
 Last is the quality of the tune which can be one of the most significant factors due to all sorts of negatives associated with poor tunes from detonation to over-boosting.
 Other factors like piston pin offset, TDC dwell time and stroke length can be factors but are primarily limited to cross plane engines.